zxphyrx/highway/app/views/advanced/overview.md

 ```

 <br>
 Don't just journal your wins!
 It's much, *much* better to maintain a smaller, more consistent one every day - it'll capture a more realistic story to what things were really like.
-Fails are important
+Fails are important too.

 Journaling is **mandatory** to get your submission approved!
 Poor quality journals will be rejected.